 Employers may not punish employees for exposing company violations (or acting as whistleblowers).
 Whistleblowers are protected from retaliation under laws such as the Deficit Reduction Act (“DRA”), False Claims Act (“FCA”), Fraud and Enforcement Recovery Act (“FERA”), and the Patient Protection and Affordable Care Act (“ACA”).
-For instance, the FCA protects whistleblowers from retaliation by the employer in terms and conditions of employment as result of an employee, contractor or agent’s lawful act aimed to stop an FCA violation.
-Relief may include reinstatement, two times back pay, interest, special damages, litigation costs and reasonable attorneys’ fees.
+For instance, the FCA protects whistleblowers from retaliation by the employer in terms and conditions of employment as a result of an employee, contractor or agent’s lawful act aimed to stop an FCA violation.
+Relief may include reinstatement, two times back pay, interest, special damages, litigation costs, and reasonable attorneys’ fees.

 If you are an employee in Pasadena and believe that your employer retaliated against you (or your coworkers), you are protected and should obtain a free case evaluation by one of our experienced Pasadena Workplace Retaliation Attorneys.
 Please call us at 877-789-9707 or fill out the Online Form for a complimentary review of your retaliation claims

 Stephen Danz & Associates is California’s Largest Employee-Side Law Firm

 We are a statewide employment law firm with a presence in most of California and specialize in employment litigation surrounding workplace retaliation.
 Retaliation in the workplace takes place when an employee submits a report or claim of discrimination, harassment, or employer misconduct to his or her supervisor, the Equal Employment Opportunity Commission (“EEOC”) or a California state agency, and the employer as result treats the employee negatively.
 The most common types of retaliation include firing, demotion, removal from training or advancement opportunities, moving employees into other undesired job responsibilities, discipline, or curtailing the employee’s compensation or benefits.

 Remember: If you lawfully reported a workplace matter to your supervisor or the EEOC stemming from your belief that discrimination or harassment took place, and the employer negatively acted against you, you may very well be a victim of retaliation!

-As result, a knowledgeable, experienced and resourceful attorney at our Pasadena office can help you determine your retaliation claim so that your rights are protected under California law.
+As a result, a knowledgeable, experienced and resourceful attorney at our Pasadena office can help you determine your retaliation claim so that your rights are protected under California law.